-The goal is the sustained increase in the corporation’s value.
+The goal is the sustained increase in the Continental Group’s value.

 The weighted average cost of capital (WACC) is calculated to determine the cost of financing the capital employed.
 Equity costs are based on the return from a risk-free alternative investment plus a market risk premium, taking into account Continental’s specific risk.
 Borrowing costs are calculated based on Continental’s weighted debt-capital cost rate.
 Based on the long-term average, the weighted average cost of capital for our company is about 10%.

-Our financing strategy aims to support value-adding growth of the Continental Corporation while at the same time complying with an equity and liabilities structure adequate for the risks and rewards of our business.
+Our financing strategy aims to support the value-adding growth of the Continental Group while at the same time complying with an equity and liabilities structure adequate for the risks and rewards of our business.

-The corporate function Finance & Treasury provides the necessary financial framework to finance corporate growth and secure the long-term existence of the company.
-The company’s annual investment requirements are likely to be between 7% and 8% of sales in the coming years.
+The Finance & Treasury corporate function provides the necessary financial framework to finance corporate growth and secure the long-term existence of the company.
+The company’s annual investment requirements are likely to be around 7% of sales in the coming years.

 Our goal is to finance ongoing investment requirements from the operating cash flow.
 Other investment projects, for example acquisitions, should be financed from a balanced mix of equity and debt depending on the ratio of net indebtedness to equity (gearing ratio) and the liquidity situation to achieve constant improvement in the respective capital market environment.
-In general, the gearing ratio should be below 20% in the coming years and not exceed 60% in general.
-If justified by extraordinary financing grounds or specific market circumstances, we can rise above this maximum level under certain conditions.
-The equity ratio should exceed 35%.
-In the reporting year, it was 37.3% and the gearing ratio 25.6%.
+In general, the gearing ratio should be below 40% in the coming years and not exceed 60% in general.
+If justified by extraordinary financing reasons or specific market circumstances, we can rise above this level under certain conditions.
+The equity ratio should exceed 30%.
+In the reporting year, it was 31.9% and the gearing ratio 32.7%.

-In the reporting period, Continental AG was rated by the three rating agencies Standard & Poor’s, Fitch and Moody’s, each of which maintained their credit ratings during 2019.
-In August 2019, Moody’s modified its outlook from stable to negative.
+In the reporting period, Continental AG was rated by the three rating agencies Standard & Poor’s, Fitch and Moody’s, each of which adjusted their long-term credit ratings downward by one notch in spring 2020.
+In March 2020, Moody’s modified its rating to Baa2 and left its outlook of negative unchanged.
+Standard & Poor’s likewise followed suit in March and has since assigned Continental a BBB rating with negative outlook.
+Fitch adjusted its rating in April 2020 to BBB with stable outlook.
 Our goal remains a credit rating of BBB/BBB+.